-To study the operation of an electric circuit, the electric current, voltage and resistance of its resistors are required to calculate.
-A circuit can have resistors in different combinations like series, parallel and mixed combinations.
-Finding voltage and current in such complicated circuits is not an easy task.
+When an electric current flows through a resistor, a voltage drops across it.
 There is a simple way of measuring the voltage across a resistor by using a voltmeter.
 But, if we need to calculate it from the circuit parameters, then how can we do that?
-In this article, I’m going to explain how to calculate the voltage drop across a resistor connected in a series or parallel circuit.
+In this article, I’m going to explain the formula to calculate the voltage drop across a resistor connected in a series or parallel circuit.

 Contents in this article:

 - Why is there a Voltage drop across a Resistor?

 - Formula of voltage drop across a resistor

 - Voltage drop across a resistor in series circuit